Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Conclusions and Further Developments

-Yet, this long journey is not terminated, since integrating FVA into pricing equations lead to a side effect which has relevant consequences in price definitions.
-Indeed, the funding valuation adjustment is different for each institution, since they have funding and investing rates depending on their own funding liquidity policies, so that CFBVA prices are not unique.
-Even collateralized deals, which have an accrual rate defined by the CSA contract, have not a unique price, since the underlying risk factors growth at funding rate.
-We leave such analysis to further work.
+Yet, this long journey has not reached its destination, since integrating funding costs into the pricing equations leads to a side effect that has relevant consequences for the very notion of "price".
+Indeed, the funding-inclusive price is different for each institution, since each institution has different funding and investing rates depending on her own funding liquidity policy.
+Even inside the same bank, the treasury and the trading desk may be applying the equation with different inputs.
+This is why CFBVA prices cannot be agreed upon between two entities.
+Even collateralized deals, which have an accrual rate defined by the CSA contract, do not have a unique price, since the underlying risk factors grow at a funding rate that can be different for different calculating parties.
+Hence a deal price will be reached through negotiation and perhaps an equilibrium approach should be adopted to frame part of the funding costs problem in order to compute the price at which the deal will be actually closed among parties, but this would go beyond the scope of this paper.

 We conclude this paper by stressing the need to go beyond the results we presented here.
 We have analyzed the mechanics of funding, collateral and hedging to derive the modifications of the general arbitrage-free pricing framework in a way that is consistent with credit and possible debit adjustments.
 However, we have not yet started analyzing the implications on specific dynamics in financial modelling across asset classes.
 Most current financial models have to be re-thought to incorporate such notions from scratch.
-We leave also this (greater) task to further work.
+We leave also this task to further work.

+A final remark that may be worth considering concerns Central Counterparty Clearing Houses (CCP's).
+CCPs will not be the end of the credit and funding pricing problem, but just a special case of the general theory we started developing here.
+A bank may be interested in pricing the same deal under difference scenarios, when clearing it through different CCP's, and seeing how the specific margins she is charged would cover gap risk and wrong way risk.
+For sensitive deals this can be quite a relevant issue.